talhapro/tron-walletConnect/README.md

 ### Prerequisites

 The sample app includes Tron wallet connect along with Tronweb.
-Use Yarn instead of npm to install the packages to avoid any packages
+Use Yarn instead of npm to install the packages to avoid any package conflicts.

 - yarn
   ```sh